To use the data layer with the Frosmo Platform, the data layer module must be enabled for the site.

 You can call

 The following example shows you how to push a conversion object to the data layer.
 The call triggers a conversion event and sends the conversion data to the Frosmo back end.
-Tracking conversions essentially means making similar calls across your site whenever a visitor does something that you want to track as a conversion.
+Tracking conversions essentially means making similar calls across your site whenever a visitor does something that you want to track as a completed conversion.

 For more information about pushing different types of data to the data layer, see:

-Process flow for tracking data
+Workflow for tracking data

 - Your code on the page calls